-It's best to have your salary sacrifice arrangement in a written agreement.
+You should have your salary sacrifice arrangement in a written agreement.
 This could be as simple as an email or a form provided by your employer.

 If you want to make before-tax contributions but your employer doesn't offer salary sacrifice to super, consider making a personal contribution and claiming a tax deduction.
 This has the same tax outcome as salary sacrifice.
-For more details, read our Claiming tax deductions for contributions fact sheet. \wedge
+For more details, read our Claiming tax deductions for contributions fact sheet.

-If you earn less than \$60,400 in 2024-25, you may be eligible for a super co-contribution on personal contributions you don't claim a tax deduction for (conditions apply).
+If you earn less than \$62,488 in 2025-26, you may be eligible for a super co-contribution on personal contributions you don't claim a tax deduction for (conditions apply).
 Use the MoneySmart Super contributions optimiser at moneysmart.gov.au to work out what's best for you or talk with your accountant or tax adviser.